juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 ![image](https://github.com/user-attachments/assets/fe954a3c-0d83-4da8-be62-cbd259bb402b) </br>

 There is a severe incompatibility between all different versions of AppImageKit  </br>
-system does Not know how to handle different versions of AppImageKit. </br>
+system does Not know how to handle different versions of AppImageKit </br>
 would have to investigate how all versions of AppImageKit work in more depth. </br>
+also cache does Not seem to do a good -Recursive search. </br>

+latest Files 49.alpha-e739dc7f9 </br>
+does Not detect any AppImage icon. </br>

 ```
 $ flatpak install org.gnome.NautilusDevel.flatpakref